sord0250/sord0250/README.md

 ### Hack Your Own Adventure
 A group project game created in python similar to choose your own adventure books.
 The player will decide how he wants to hack into a company.

+### Python Automation
+A walkthrough about writing and automating python scripts.
+Written for audiences with beginning code experience.